Divyesh24/face-detection-using-OpenCv/README.md

 - Since face detection is such a common case, OpenCV comes with a number of built-in cascades for detecting everything from faces to eyes to hands to legs.<br>

 <h6>Steps for implementation :</h6>
- -Install requirements<br>
+ - Install requirements<br>
- -click your picture from various angles with good quality.<br>
+ - click your picture from various angles with good quality.<br>
- -put those pictures into a folder named your-name.<br>
+ - put those pictures into a folder named your-name.<br>
- -then run faces-train.py python file (it is faster)<br>
+ - then run faces-train.py python file (it is faster)<br>
- -after that run faces.py  <br>
+ - after that run faces.py  <br>
- -Now the webcam will be opened and it will detect your face with the label.<br>
+ - Now the webcam will be opened and it will detect your face with the label.<br>

  # Thank You!!